-- Praise dependency: If a toddler gets used to being praised for doing even the most simple tasks, he may be dependent on praise, and feel he has failed if he doesn’t hear how proud you are.
-He may also start completing tasks only for your approval, or specifically to be praised.
+- Praise dependency: If a toddler gets used to being praised for doing even the most simple tasks, they may be dependent on praise, and feel they have failed if they doesn’t hear how proud you are.
+They may also start completing tasks only for your approval, or specifically to be praised.

 - Narcissism: It’s silly to imply a toddler can be narcissistic, because the reality is that toddlers are self-centered by nature.
-Over time, though, Baby may start to learn to interpret excessive praise to mean that he is excelling beyond what is expected, or that he is doing better than others, even at the most basic activities.
+Over time, though, Baby may start to learn to interpret excessive praise to mean that they are excelling beyond what is expected, or that they are doing better than others, even at the most basic activities.

-- Minimizes efforts: Praising for what is expected or typical for a toddler may discourage him from pushing his limits or trying new things.
-For example, if he is praised each time he uses the potty when he is told, why should he initiate going on his own?
+- Minimizes efforts: Praising for what is expected or typical for a toddler may discourage them from pushing their limits or trying new things.
+For example, if they are praised each time they use the potty when they are told, why should they initiate going on their own?

-Toddlers need praise and thrive on hearing they’ve done a good job, and there’s no sense in refusing to praise your child when he accomplishes something new or challenging.
-Be sure to be careful with your words as you praise him, keeping your compliments both short and specific.
-This will allow him to understand what specifically he is being praised for, and also makes your praise feel more sincere.
-Ultimately, you want your praise to motivate the behavior you want to see, but not for him to depend on praise as his motivation for behaving in a certain way.
+Toddlers need praise and thrive on hearing they’ve done a good job, and there’s no sense in refusing to praise your child when they accomplish something new or challenging.
+Be sure to be careful with your words as you praise them, keeping your compliments both short and specific.
+This will allow them to understand what specifically they are being praised for, and also makes your praise feel more sincere.
+Ultimately, you want your praise to motivate the behavior you want to see, but not for them to depend on praise as their motivation for behaving in a certain way.